If you’re looking for mold removal in Washington, then contact us now!

 Though there are more than three color categorizations of mold in Washington State, black, yellow, and green and the most common.

-If a mold is dark green, gray, or black, it’s categorized as a black mold.
+If a mold is dark green, gray, or black, it’s categorized as a black mold in Seattle.
 Common places you’ll find black mold are toilets, bathrooms, kitchens, basements, and showers.
 This is because these are the areas of the house that are usually both moist and warm.

 Common places you’ll find yellow mold are tiles, walls, bathrooms, wooden surfaces, and food.
 Yellow mold is often called slime mold because it looks and feels slimy.